 The certificate template defines the policies and rules that a CA uses when a request for a certificate is received.
-Certificate template adds some versatility to your PKI environment and helps reduce overhead.
+A certificate template adds some versatility to your PKI environment and helps reduce overhead.
 When creating your own template, you have multiple options that will guide the CA on how to handle incoming requests and these templates can be viewed using the Certificate Templates snap-in.
+In this article, I will show you how to Create a certificate template for BitLocker Network Unlock.
 See this guide on how to install and configure AD Certificate Services.
-Also see the following interesting how-to articles on how to import a certificate into the Trusted Root and Personal file certificate store, how to request a certificate signing request in Windows using Microsoft Management Console, and how to export a certificate in PFX format in Windows.
+Also see the following interesting how-to articles on how to import a certificate into the Trusted Root and Personal file certificate store, and how to request a certificate signing request in Windows using Microsoft Management Console.

-Note: In order to get rid of the annoying warnings when you open some pages on the internet or a web session on vCenter etc, you will have to deploy a digitally signed certificate on the web server.
-Without it, you are required to acknowledge the risk of connecting to the site. - To mitigate this, I will be setting up Active Directory Certificate Services to help issue and sign certificates.
+In order to get rid of the annoying warnings when you open some pages on the internet.
+You will have to deploy a digitally signed certificate on the web server.
+Without it, you are required to acknowledge the risk of connecting to the site.
+To mitigate this, I will be setting up Active Directory Certificate Services to help issue and sign certificates.

 1: Via the Server Manager: Click on Tools and select Certification Authority as shown below

 This will open up the certification Authority window as shown below.
 Right-click on “Certificate Template” and

 – Click on Manage, this will open up the Certificate Template Console

 2: Via the Snap-in console (certtmpl.msc): In this method, you will have to type in the “certtmpl.msc” in the Windows Search button or from the run dialog box.
 To fire up this console from the run dialog box.
 Search for run and type “certtmpl.msc” as shown below

 Regardless of the method you chose to use, it will open up the Certificate Template Console as you can see below.